top of page

 2. Will I choose His holiness and honor over temporary satisfaction and gain?

 Recently, I received a text from my mother.
-She had noticed that in the previous days prior, I had made a couple posts on social media about the power of the tongue, and she wanted to share with me a Scripture she had read earlier in the day, some words out of James:
+She had noticed that in the previous days prior, I had made a couple of posts on social media about the power of the tongue, and she wanted to share with me a Scripture she had read earlier in the day, some words out of James:

 "My brethren, let not many of you become teachers, knowing that we shall receive a stricter judgment.
 For we all stumble in many things.
 If anyone does not stumble in word, he is a perfect man, able also to bridle the whole body.
 Indeed, we put bits in horses’ mouths that they may obey us, and we turn their whole body."
 (3:1)

-How unfortunate.
+How tragic.
 How sad.

 "[God] buried [Moses] in Moab, in the valley opposite Beth Peor, but to this day no one knows where his grave is.
 Moses was a hundred and twenty years old, when he died, yet his eyes were not weak nor his strength gone."

-178 views0 comments
+188 views0 comments

 Recent Posts